CircuitVerse/Interactive-Book/docs/nand_gate_method.md

 F = (F')' = ((AB' + C'D)')'
 ```

-### Step 2: Applying De Morgan's Law
+### Step 2: Applying De Morgan's law
-First apply [De Morgan's Law](https://learn.circuitverse.org/docs/bool.html#de-morgans-law) to the innermost bracket, such that the outermost negation is preserved at the time of expressing the `F` as a NAND expression.
+We first apply [De Morgan's Law](https://learn.circuitverse.org/docs/bool.html#de-morgans-law) to the innermost bracket, such that we preserve the outermost negation at the time of expressing the `F` as a NAND expression.

 Thus, by applying De Morgan's Law:
 ```yaml